jrheard/blog/_posts/2024-06-22-book-report-architecture-patterns-python.md

 ## Dependency Inversion Principle

-This term was new to me, and is my favorite idea from the whole book.
-It's easiest to explain by contrast to the previous example.
-Most of the codebases I've worked in have used models like the one you see below as their core primitives instead of going with the approach you saw above:
+This term was new to me.
+Apparently it's an OO thing (it's the D in SOLID?), and I don't find the original formulation super helpful, but the authors translate it into a technique that I find very compelling.
+It's easiest to demonstrate that technique by contrast to the previous example.

+Instead of using the "value object" technique, most of the codebases I've worked in have used models like this to represent their core primitives:

 <textarea class="hidden">
 class OrderLine(ORMBaseClass):